turboapps/docs/deploying/to_a_workspace/a-workspace.md

 ## To a Workspace

-Student Digitial Workspace (or SDW) is a platform which allows schools and universities to publish their application portfolio and let students run the applications on their own devices (Windows, MacOS, Android, iOS).
+Digitial Workspace (or DW) is a platform which allows schools and universities to publish their application portfolio and let students run the applications on their own devices (Windows, MacOS, Android, iOS).

 ### Architecture Overview